Cabbage Looper

 Description

-Adult: Brown-colored moth with a silvery figure eight or ‘U’ shape with a circle beneath on the front wings.
+Adult: The brown-colored moth with a silvery figure eight or “U” shape with a circle beneath on the front wings.

-Egg: Yellowish-white to green in color, dome-shaped with longitudinal ridges, and laid singly or in groups of 6 to 7 on the upper or lower surface of leaves.
+Egg: Eggs are yellowish-white to green, dome-shaped with longitudinal ridges, and laid singly or in groups of six to seven on the upper or lower leaf surfaces.

-Larva: Green caterpillars, about 1½ inches long at maturity, with a white stripe along each side of the body and several narrow lines along the back.
-Distinguished by their “loop-like” crawling where the midsection of their body forms a loop as they bring their back legs (prolegs) toward their front legs.
+Larva: The green caterpillars are about 38 mm long at maturity, with a white stripe along each side of the body and several narrow lines along the back.
+Distinguished by their “loop-like” crawling, where the midsection of their body forms a loop as they bring their back legs (prolegs) toward their front legs.

-Pupa: About ¾ inch long.
-The pupa develops inside a thin white cocoon on the underside of foliage, plant debris, or in soil clods.
+Pupa: The pupa, about 19 mm long, develops inside a thin white cocoon on the underside of foliage, plant debris, or in soil clods.

 Life History

-Overwinter as pupae, and adults begin to emerge in late March to April.
+Overwintering as pupae, and adults begin to emerge in late March to April.
 Most pupae cannot survive the winter in northern Utah due to cold soil temperatures.
 Moths immigrate from warmer regions in the south.
-Eggs are laid on the upper and lower surfaces of leaves.
+Eggs are laid on the upper and lower leaf surfaces.
 Larvae feed on foliage for 2 weeks before pupating.
 The time from egg to adult is about 30 days.
-There are 3-4 generations per year in Utah.
+There are three to four generations per year in Utah.

 Monitoring

-• Monitor.
-Scout weekly for cabbage loopers by randomly checking one out of ten plants (10%) in small fields, and one out of 100 plants (1%) in fields > 1 acre.
+• Monitor often.
+Scout weekly for cabbage loopers by randomly checking one 1 of 10 plants (10%) in small fields, and 1 of 100 plants (1%) in fields > 1 acre.
 Look on the undersides of leaves for small larvae and eggs.
 Look for feeding holes; search for larvae nearby and inside damaged heads.

 Management